saivishwak/SARS-Cov-2/README.md

 - Prediction of protein structure from the amino acids sequence is one of the toughest probelems in copmuational science.
 The three dimensional structure of the protein is too complicated and needs a lot of computational power to run the simulations.
 - There are many ways to proceed to get a protein strucutre.
 Homology, fold regonition and Molecular Dynamics simulations to model the folding

+### Vaccine
+- Vaccines work by building the immune system by letting in antigens of the pathogens (virus or bacteria) into body so that the immune system can learn fight against the virus.
+The immune system can safely learn to recogninze them and produce antibodies so that later when the immune system detects the virus it can attack rapidly by relaesing anti bodies

+#### Types of Vaccines
+- Live Attenuated vaccines: Live pathogen of weaker form are injected into body so that the body's immune system can learn how to fight against it.
+It is a very good simulation for the immune system to learn but it is not recommended to give to pateients with weak immunity
+- Innactivated Vaccines: Specific virus is killed and the dead cells are injected into the body.
+Even though they are dead the immune system can still learn how to fight against them
+- Conjugate Vaccines: Specific protien from the pathogen that when injected the immune system can learn
+- DNA Vaccines: injection with genetically engineered plasmid containing the DNA sequence encoding the antigen(s) against which an immune response is sought so cells directly produce an antibody, producing a protective immunological response.